Eight Timers and a SoundCloud Link

 I think this is the part of personal computing nobody talks about yet.
 Not agents that do your work.
 Not copilots that write your code.
 Machines that know your life well enough to be funny about it.
 The serious automations earn their keep.
 But the dumb ones are the reason the whole system feels like mine.

 Eight timers.
 Seven of them are useful.
-One of them is just fun.
+One of them opens with the Circle of Life.
 I’m starting to think that’s the one that matters most.